Loading

 The quadrant method of note-taking

-Here are a few things that all excellent meeting or webinar notes have in common.
+Here are the key elements that all excellent meeting or webinar notes have in common.

 1. The basics: date, people present in the meeting, and agenda items